-You will now continue your study of the Friulian language through verses from the Bible by examining Gjenesi 4:17-26; that is, verses 17-26 of the fourth chapter of the Book of Genesis, where the subject is la dissendence di Cain (descendance of Cain).
+You will now continue your study of the Friulian language through verses from the Bible by examining Gjenesi 4:17-26; that is, verses 17-26 of the fourth chapter of the book of Genesis, where the subject is la dissendence di Cain (lineage of Cain).
 These are the final verses of the chapter.

 If you are arriving on this site for the first time, begin your study of the Friulian language here (Gjenesi 1).

 The Friulian Bible that you will read is made available by Glesie Furlane, in Bibie par un popul.
 You can read and listen to the Bible in Friulian by following the link.

 Before you begin your study, you will need to access the text of the verses in Friulian; you can do so by following one of the links below, which will take you to the Bibie par un popul site:

 Should the page linked above ever become unavailable, you will find an archived version of the text here.

 The reading of these verses in the video starts at 3:42 and ends at 6:02.

 The first sentence of this verse uses language that you encountered in the post pertaining to Gjenesi 4:1-7.
 You will recall that cognossi means to know (here, in the carnal sense), cjapâ sù means to conceive, and parturî translates as to bear, to give birth to.

 The name Enoc is the Friulian for Enoch.